eressegu/atlas-example-workflow/_episodes/03-analyisorganization.md

 > ## Electron eta requirement
 >
-> Why do we veto electrron eta between 1.37 and 1.52?
+> Why do we veto electron eta between 1.37 and 1.52?
 >
 > > ## Solution
 > >